guillermoSb/notes/Libros/Learning Domain Driven Design.md

 This is the aggregate that is designed as the aggregate's public interface.

 ### Domain Events
 Domain events are used by Aggregates to publish some actions that have happened.
-For example `ticketAssigned, postCreated, postLiked,`
+For example `ticketAssigned, postCreated, postLiked`.
+Other aggregates or parts of an applications can subscribe to those events and react to them.

+### Domain Services
+Is an object without state that implements business logic.